 A postmodern London refurbishment of office, gym and stores, 200 Aldersgate sits over a main street in the heart of the city’s most beloved districts.
 Referencing the building’s London Wall location, a circular device features at the centre of the visual language.
 This bold, graphic language is carried through the space: in its wayfinding, interior design and staff uniforms, as well as the integrated marketing campaign, in its brochure, website, and marketing suite.

-David Waters Studio provides custom, well-crafted, and smart visual communication.
-Often helping clients refine the initial design brief and defining its role, DWS’s approach involves working alongside the client to create a tailored, appropriate, lasting branding solutions.
+David Waters provides custom, well-crafted, and smart visual communication.
+Often helping clients refine the initial design brief and defining its role, DW’s approach involves working alongside the client to create a tailored, appropriate, lasting branding solutions.

-To view further samples or to discuss future work, please contact DWS at: firstname.lastname@example.org
+To view further samples or to discuss future work, please contact DW at: email@example.com

 “David has done a really great job on our brand, there's a nice buzz in the office”